-We incurred interest expense, which primarily related to our repurchase agreements, of approximately \$32.4 million and \$27.6 million, for the years ended December 31, 2016 and December 31, 2015, respectively.
-Our higher borrowing costs reflect: (i) the increase in interest rates, and (ii) increased interest costs associated with financing our credit-sensitive investments, which generally have higher interest rates than repurchase agreements on Agency RMBS.
-Our cost of funds increased from 0.82% for the year ended December 31, 2015 to 1.30% for the year ended December 31, 2016.
-The increase in interest expense was partially offset by a decrease in our average repurchase agreement borrowings from \$3.4 billion to \$2.5 billion.
+Interest expense increased from \$32.4 million for the year ended December 31, 2016 to \$48.4 million for the year ended December 31, 2017.
+Our higher borrowing costs reflect: (i) Higher outstanding borrowings due to larger investment portfolio.
+Our outstanding borrowings increased by \$1.2 billion for the year ended December 31, 2017; (ii) Generally higher interest rates on our repurchase agreements in 2017 coupled with higher costs associated with financing our credit-sensitive investments, which generally have higher interest rates.
+Our cost of funds on our repurchase agreements increased from 1.27% for the year ended December 31, 2016 to 1.66% for the year ended December 31, 2017; and (iii) The issuance of \$115.0 million aggregate principal amount of 6.75% convertible senior unsecured notes in October 2017.